-Wisdom Teeth Removal in Calabasas & West LA - Extractions
+Wisdom Teeth Removal in Calabasas - Tooth Extractions

-As a comprehensive dental care provider, Calabasas Dental Group and California Dental Care are equipped to handle all types of tooth extractions.
-In particular, we have become one of the premier providers of wisdom teeth removal in Calabasas and West LA.
-If you are experiencing any type of discomfort, we encourage you to contact us promptly for a consultation or you can visit our convenient Calabasas and West LA office locations.
+As a comprehensive dental care provider, Calabasas Dental Group is equipped to handle all types of tooth extractions.
+In particular, we have become one of the premier providers of wisdom teeth removal in Calabasas.
+If you are experiencing any type of discomfort, we encourage you to contact us promptly for a consultation or you can visit our convenient Calabasas office location.
 Tooth extractions are a relatively routine procedure if addressed in a timely manner.

 Third molars, commonly referred to as wisdom teeth, are usually the last four of 32 teeth to erupt (surface) in the mouth, generally making their appearance between the ages of 15 to 25.
 They are located at the back of the mouth (top and bottom), near the entrance to the throat.
 The term “wisdom” stems from the idea that the molars surface at a time typically associated with increased maturity or “wisdom”.